Geo-Force: Marriage and divorce

 Geo-Force later marries his long-time girlfriend, Denise Howard.
 Since she is not Markovian, the marriage is annulled by Brion's choice.
 Unbeknownst to Brion, Denise tries to undergo the same experiment which transformed Geo-Force into a powerful hero but, because she does not have Markovian blood, she gains the same powers but with a changed appearance and loss of sanity, becoming Geode.
 She is locked up, but escapes to take revenge on Markovia by killing several innocent Markovians.
 Geo-Force proclaims his affections for Katana, but before she can answer his declaration of love, they are interrupted by Eradicator.
 Eradicator informs Brion of Geode's escape and her attack on Markovia.

 Geo-Force and Eradicator go to intercept Geode.
 The battle with Brion's deranged wife seems one-sided as Geode smacks both heroes around like ragdolls.
 Eradicator pleads with Geo-Force to use his powers to subdue Geode, but Brion is conflicted over the idea of striking his wife.
 With Geo-Force unable to take the initiative, Eradicator decides to unleash the full extent of his power to knock Geode unconscious.

 Later, Geode is free from her captivity, thanks to an unusual character named Veritas.
 Veritas wants Geode to begin Markovia's immediate destruction, which will draw out Geo-Force, who pinpoints the center of the disturbance in Markovia and is approached by Veritas.
 Veritas asks Brion to join him and reestablish Markovia's Old World Order.
 Brion refuses Veritas' offer and Veritas tells Geode to kill her estranged husband.
 Geo-Force gathers his strength and becomes a giant rock creature.

 Brion's unstable powers cause massive earthquakes that put Markovia in danger.
 One earthquake opens up a large crevice beneath Geode and Veritas, with the two apparently falling to their death.
 Geo-Force realizes that Veritas used Geode to tempt Geo-Force into destroying Markovia.
 Now, Markovia is torn between civil war and the devastation that Brion has inadvertently wrought on his people.

-In Doomsday Clock, Geo-Force is the leader of the Outsiders, and is identified as one of several superheroes who were given powers by the government.
+In the series "Doomsday Clock", Geo-Force appears as the leader of a new team of Outsiders, based out of Markovia, and has denied any knowledge of working with Batman before.
+As Superman confronts Doctor Manhattan, Geo-Force arrives with his Outsiders alongside the People's Heroes and the Doomed in an attempt to bring Superman in.
+Geo-Force tells Superman to do the right thing and cooperate.
+The fight is broken up when Manhattan undoes the experiment that erased the Justice Society of America and the Legion of Super-Heroes from history.

+In Shadow War, Geo-Force disguises himself as Deathstroke and murders Ra's al Ghul.
+He did this to pit the real Deathstroke against Ra's' daughter, Talia al Ghul, against each other and get revenge on both Deathstroke for what he did to Terra, and Talia for hurting his country.